Yarr/Yarr/docs/scanconsole.md

 Note: If you omit the scan config, your chip will only be configurated.

-Additional command line arguements for the scanConsole are:
+Additional command line arguments for the scanConsole are:

 - **-h** : this, prints all available command line arguments
 - **-t  ``<target_charge>`` [``<target_tot>``]** : Set target values for threshold (charge only) and tot (charge and tot).